LizardDude22/ScholarMacs/README.md

 ## How do I install it?

 Just copy and paste sections of this file (or even the entire file!) into your config file :D Remember to replace all PLACEHOLDER values (e.g. for your .bib and .csl files).
-Additionally, you may need to adjust the fonts.
-Currently, Iosevka is used for non-variable pitch fonts.
-If you don't have the Iosevka font installed, it may cause an error.
-You can either install the Iosevka font or change it to another font of your choice.
-The same applies to Open Sans, though it's more likely to be pre-installed on your system.
+Additionally, you may wish to adjust the fonts to your liking.
+Open Sans and DejaVu Sans Serif fonts are used—check that they're installed on your system.

 Also, check that the MELPA archive is configured; you can do that by adding the following to the top of your config file: